raquelpinheiro/learn-EloquentJavaScriptBook/README.md

-# Learn JavaScript: book EloquentJavaScript
+# Learn JavaScript by EloquentJavaScript book
 After many years studing only Backend development side, I have decided study JavaScript by a great book!
 I Here are all exercicies that I have done and I am doing in this learn moment.

 EloquentJavaScript book: https://eloquentjavascript.net